Hoverbear/transit/README.md

 1. Analyze each diff.
 2. Attempt to match any deletions with any additions which match the same *signature* of code.
 This would correspond to a 'code move'.
 3. Ideally, this program would be able to account for relevant variable name changes without failing to detect the move.

+> Accounting for changes in variable names is not yet implemented.

 Since we built a tool, we did not perform significant gathering of outside metrics.
 Instead, we generated several test repositories which we used to verify the functionality of our tool.